-As of the writing of this document, the IVI suite of VISA standards is being extended to include IVI-6.3, IVI VISA PXI Plug-in which defines a stand-alone VISA plug-in which may be called by VISA to perform PXI IO for a specific device.
+The IVI suite of VISA standards includes IVI-6.3, IVI VISA PXI Plug-in which defines a stand-alone VISA plug-in which may be called by VISA to perform PXI IO for a specific device.
 Although beyond the scope of this specification, this is a useful mechanism for doing IO to AXIe devices that comply with this specification.